dark-kitt/wordpress-theme-vue/README.md

 ### Add the output

 As described before this example project used the second option to handle the "[**Islands Architecture**](https://www.patterns.dev/vanilla/islands-architecture)".
 So we need to add the output files to the DOM by WordPress.
-Let's add another snippet but this time we will open and edit the `index.php` file.
+Let's add another snippet.
+At this time, we will open and edit the `index.php` file.

 #### index.php / enqueue scripts and styles
 ```PHP